twilio-professional-services/flex-schedule-manager/README.md

 For more details on deploying your plugin, refer to the [deploying your plugin guide](https://www.twilio.com/docs/flex/plugins#deploying-your-plugin).

+## Example configurations

+Example configurations, such as pre-defined holidays, are available in the `examples` directory.
+To use one of these, paste the contents of the desired file into `serverless/assets/schedules.private.json`, replacing its contents.
+Then, deploy the service.

 ## Evaluating schedules

 You can evaluate a schedule in your application by making an HTTP request to the `check-schedule` function: